-UK urged to tackle ‘dirty money’ after leaked Pandora papers
+‘Pandora papers’ show London is a key hub for tax avoidance

 Sunak also said there is “always more we can do” when he was asked about reports that half of all Russian money laundering is estimated to occur in the U.K.

-Opposition parties said the revelations, which also raised questions over donations given to the Conservative Party, needed to be acted on urgently by the government.
+Opposition parties said the revelations, which also raised questions over donations given to the Conservative Party, needed to be acted on urgently by the U.K.’s Conservative government.

 “The tentacles of dark money exposed by the #PandoraPapers reach into the heart of U.K. democracy,” Labour Party foreign affairs spokesperson Lisa Nandy said in a tweet.